List of Left Behind characters: Criticism

 Suhail Akbar's portrayal in the novels was criticized for being anti Muslim.

 Abdullah Smith Ababneh ("Smitty")

-Abdullah Ababneh is a former Jordanian fighter pilot, first officer for the Phoenix 216, Royal Jordanian Air Force, Amman; lost divorced wife and two children in Rapture; former first officer, Phoenix 216; a principal Trib Force pilot assigned to Petra; witnessed the Glorious Appearing; now residing near the Valley of Jehoshaphat, Israel.
+Abdullah Ababneh is a former Jordanian fighter pilot, first officer for the Phoenix 216, Royal Jordanian Air Force, Amman.
+His divorced wife and two children disappear in the Rapture.
+He is a principal Trib Force pilot assigned to Petra and witnesses the Glorious Appearing.
+He now resides near the Valley of Jehoshaphat, Israel.

 Al B. ("Albie")

-Albie (no real name given, named for the town Al Basrah) was a Middle East black market arms dealer who became a believer and a member of the Tribulation Force.
-He helped Rayford rescue Hattie Durham from a detention center in Colorado in The Mark, using the name Marcus Elbaz.
-He was killed trying to purchase help from another black market dealer named Mainyu Mazda.
-He later returned with the resurrected martyrs at the second coming of Jesus.
+Albie (no real name given, named for the town Al Basrah) is a Middle East black-market arms dealer who becomes a believer and a member of the Tribulation Force.
+He helps Rayford rescue Hattie Durham from a detention center in Colorado in The Mark, using the name Marcus Elbaz.
+He is killed trying to purchase help from another black market dealer named Mainyu Mazda.
+He later returns with the resurrected martyrs at the second coming of Jesus.